Sean-Mc-Mahon/inner-purr/TESTING.md

 ![Details](https://github.com/Sean-Mc-Mahon/inner-purr/blob/main/wireframes/user-stories/product-details.JPG)

 -  purchase products and see my actions throughout the process, review my order at checkout, make secure payments & receive email confirmation of my order:
     Users can add products to a bag, see totals accumulate as items are added and have toasts pop up to give users feedback on their actions.
+Item may have quantites updated in the bag or removed entirely.
 Payments are securely made using Stripe.
 An email is sent after a purchase is complete.

 ![Purchase](https://github.com/Sean-Mc-Mahon/inner-purr/blob/main/wireframes/user-stories/purchase.gif)